gerardocipriano/Cerberus-Dog-Breed-Classification-and-Body-Localization-PyTorch/README.md

 ## Usage

 Classification and Localization functionalities are available in their respective user interfaces (GUIs).
+### Classification
 To utilize the classification feature, please follow these steps:

-Install the required dependencies mentioned in the .txt file.
+- Install the required dependencies mentioned in the .txt file.
-Run the .\main.py file.
+- Run the .\main.py file.
-If you wish to utilize the localization feature, please run the .\Object-detection\main.py file.
-(Note: A unified GUI will be introduced in a future version of the project.)
-Within the classification GUI, you have the option to create a new alexnet model from scratch.
+- Within the classification GUI, you have the option to create a new alexnet model from scratch.
 This model can then be used for training, validation, or prediction purposes.
 If you already possess a pre-existing model, you can select it within the interface.
 Following the training phase, you can evaluate the model's performance using a cat dataset and examine the results.
+### Localization
+If you wish to utilize the localization feature, please run the .\Object-detection\main.py file.
+(Note: A unified GUI will be introduced in a future version of the project.)

-In the localization GUI, you can upload an image of a dog and the model.
+- In the localization GUI, you can upload an image of a dog and the model.
 This allows you to precisely identify and localize various body parts.
-Additionally, you can monitor the output in real-time during this process by selecting the "Show model validation data" option.
+- Additionally, you can monitor the output in real-time during this process by selecting the "Show model validation data" option.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>